CASIA-IVA-Lab/FastSAM/README.md

 ![FastSAM Speed](assets/head_fig.png)

 The **Fast Segment Anything Model(FastSAM)** is a CNN Segment Anything Model trained using only 2% of the SA-1B dataset published by SAM authors.
-FastSAM achieves comparable performance to the SAM method with **50× higher run-time speed**.
+FastSAM achieves comparable performance with the SAM method at **50× higher run-time speed**.

 ![FastSAM design](assets/Overview.png)